Who we are

 ESTBA promotes a healthy lifestyle where trail users can access well-managed and mapped recreation trails.

-– Supporting multi-use recreation users on Kootenay Lake’s East Shore.
+• Support multi-use recreation users on Kootenay Lake’s East Shore

-– Working with local sustainability groups, First Nations, destination marketing organizations, youth groups, hiking clubs, and “community stakeholders.”
+• Working with local sustainability groups, First Nations, DMO’s, youth groups, hiking clubs, and community stakeholders

-– Working with BC Parks, Recreation Sites & Trails BC, RDCK Parks, Teck Metals LTD., and “Private Land Partners”.
+• Maintain partner agreements and licenses of occupation with BC Parks, Recreation Sites & Trails BC, RDCK Parks, Teck Metals LTD., and private land partners.

 Our team